 - Won $7 million at trial for a mother whose toddler had been killed by a pit bull; and collected all of it after convincing Maryland’s highest court that a landlord with knowledge and control of a tenant’s dangerous pet should be held responsible for the pet’s attacks on visitors.

-- Won $7 million verdict for roofer who suffered debilitating back pain as a result of a car accident.
+- Won a $7 million verdict for roofer who suffered debilitating back pain as a result of a car accident.

 - Settled a class action claim against Target Corporation for its failure to make www.target.com accessible to the blind.
 The case established the applicability of the Americans with Disabilities Act to websites that relate to physical places of public accommodations and the applicability of California law to all commercial websites.
 Target agreed to take necessary steps to make its website fully and equally accessible and to pay $6 million in damages to a class of blind Californians who had unsuccessfully attempted to use the website.